 As your incision heals, your body will form scar tissue.
 This is a normal and necessary part of the process, but sometimes this tissue can become tight or stick to the underlying layers of muscle and fascia.
 This is known as an adhesion, and it can cause a pulling sensation, restrict your movement, and contribute to pelvic pain or tightness.
 C-section scar massage is designed to prevent this.
 By gently mobilizing the scar and the surrounding tissues, you can ensure the area remains flexible and functional.
 This “helps prevent too much scar tissue from forming and stops it from sticking to other parts inside your body.”
 Ultimately, this work can help you heal better, ease pain, and feel more comfortable in your body long after the surgery.

-How to Perform C-Section Scar Massage at Home
+How to Do C-Section Scar Massage at Home

 Once you have your doctor’s approval, you can take an active role in your recovery by performing gentle scar massage at home.
 This practice is a simple yet powerful way to support your body’s healing process.
 You don’t need any special equipment, just a few minutes each day and a willingness to listen to your body.
 These techniques can help soften scar tissue, improve sensation, and restore movement in your abdomen.
 Think of it as a quiet moment to reconnect with your body after the incredible work it has done.